irudik/aem4510/README.md

 ### [21: The Economics of the Clean Air Act and Clean Water Act](https://ivanrudik.com)

 Background:
-  -  Currie, Janet, and Reed Walker.
-"What Do Economists Have to Say about the Clean Air Act 50 Years after the Establishment of the Environmental Protection Agency?."
-Journal of Economic Perspectives 33, no. 4 (2019): 3-26.
+  -  Currie, Janet, and Reed Walker. "[What Do Economists Have to Say about the Clean Air Act 50 Years after the Establishment of the Environmental Protection Agency?](https://www.aeaweb.org/articles/pdf/doi/10.1257/jep.33.4.3)" Journal of Economic Perspectives 33, no. 4 (2019): 3-26.
+  - Schmalensee, Richard, and Robert N. Stavins. "[Policy Evolution under the Clean Air Act.](https://www.aeaweb.org/articles/pdf/doi/10.1257/jep.33.4.27" Journal of Economic Perspectives 33, no. 4 (2019): 27-50.
-  - Keiser, David A., and Joseph S. Shapiro.
-"US Water Pollution Regulation over the Past Half Century: Burning Waters to Crystal Springs?."
-Journal of Economic Perspectives 33, no. 4 (2019): 51-75.
+  - Keiser, David A., and Joseph S. Shapiro. "[US Water Pollution Regulation over the Past Half Century: Burning Waters to Crystal Springs?](https://www.aeaweb.org/articles/pdf/doi/10.1257/jep.33.4.51)" Journal of Economic Perspectives 33, no. 4 (2019): 51-75.

 Research:
   - Keiser, David A., and Joseph S. Shapiro.
 "Consequences of the Clean Water Act and the demand for water quality."
 The Quarterly Journal of Economics 134, no. 1 (2019): 349-396.